Stabilizing an ultracold Fermi gas against Fermi acceleration to superdiffusion through localization

-The observation of Brownian diffusion, its microscopic understanding, and its application to macroscopic problems was a key achievement, enabling the emergence and development of modern science~\cite{einstein_investigations_1956dover, duplantier_brownian_2006}.
-Commonly, the diffusive motion of a particle inside a medium is characterized by its position variance $\sigma^2(t) - \sigma^2(0) = 2 D t$ increasing linearly with time $t$ and diffusion coefficient $D$.
+Brownian diffusion, its microscopic understanding, and its application to macroscopic problems enabled the emergence and development of modern science~\cite{einstein_investigations_1956dover, duplantier_brownian_2006}.
+Commonly, the diffusive motion of a particle inside a medium is characterized in $d$ dimensions by its position variance $\sigma^2(t) - \sigma^2(0) = 2 d D t$ increasing linearly with time $t$ and diffusion coefficient $D$.
 While successful for the description of diffusion in many fields, some highly interesting phenomena are reflected by deviations from this behavior and studied extensively in a plethora of systems~\cite{metzler_random_2000, munoz-gil_objective_2021}, including cosmic rays~\cite{uchaikin_fractional_2017}, the foraging behavior of animals~\cite{viswanathan_levy_1996, edwards_revisiting_2007}, fluctuations of the stock market~\cite{plerou_economic_2000}, transport in turbulent plasma~\cite{balescu_anomalous_1995}, and the movement of molecules inside a cell~\cite{di_pierro_anomalous_2018}.
 Different regimes of this so-called anomalous diffusion can be characterized by the value of the diffusion exponent $\alpha$ in a generalized power law~\cite{metzler_random_2000, munoz-gil_objective_2021}

-where $D_\alpha$ is a generalized diffusion coefficient.
-For $\alpha < 1$, the system exhibits subdiffusion, while the faster-than-linear expansion with $\alpha > 1$ is called superdiffusion.
+where $D_\alpha$ is a generalized diffusion coefficient and the system exhibits subdiffusion (superdiffusion) for $\alpha < 1$ ($\alpha > 1$).